Translation Memory Exchange File

 NOTE: The TMX format was developed by the Localization Industry Standards Association (LISA), who then released the standard under the Creative Commons license.

-Programs that open TMX files
+Programs that open or reference TMX files

 Tiled is a free, open-source level editor used to create maps for 2D video games.
 It allows game developers to place tiles and layers upon a map and add custom properties to those elements.
-Developers can then export and include the map in a video game.
+Developers can then export and include the map they've created in a video game.

 Maps created in Tiled are saved as TMX files.
-These files are XML files that include a number of elements that define a map, including the map's tiles, layers, and custom properties.
+These files are XML files that include several elements that define a map, including the map's tiles, layers, and custom properties.
 For example, the <map> element is used to define a map's metadata, the <tileset> element is used to define a tileset included in the map, and the <layer> element is used to define a layer included in the map.

-How do I export a TMX file from Tiled?
+How to open a TMX file

 After you finish editing a Tiled map, you can export the map for use in a 2D video game.
 Tiled allows developers to export maps in a variety of formats, including .JSON, .LUA, .CSV, and Defold's TILEMAP and COLLECTION formats, among others.